Praxsoft

 QUESTION:

-The QUIT button in WAIS seems to have mysterously disappeared.
+The QUIT button in WAIS seems to have mysteriously disappeared.
 How can I get it back.

 ANSWER: